Hatter was up early the next morning. He usually was. Early bird gets the worm, baits his hook with it, and has fish for breakfast.

 Her eyes were flashing again, much to Hatter's amusement.
 Watching the oyster get angry was far more pleasurable than it ought to have been, and he privately wondered if he had some previously-unrealized sadistic streak.

 Her concerns were valid, he knew – not that he had a definitive way to answer them.
 I'm sorry you've been taken advantage of your whole life, and that the idea of a paying job and a decent boss is so inconceivable to you.
-Oh, and I'm also sorry that my assistant is a human rat and smells bad.
+Oh, and while it's on me mind, I'm also sorry that my assistant is a human rat and smells bad.

 But all he said was, "I'm giving you a chance.
 Give me one, all right?"
 He extended his hand and waited for her to take it.